-5.1.8.1 A portable foam applicator unit shall consist of a foam nozzle/branch pipe, either of a self-inducing type or in combination with a separate inductor, capable of being connected to the fire main by a fire hose, together with a portable tank containing at least 20 l of foam concentrate and at least one spare tank of foam concentrate of the same capacity.

-5.1.8.2 The nozzle/branch pipe and inductor shall be capable of producing effective foam suitable for extinguishing an oil fire, at a foam solution supply rate of at least 200 l/min at the nominal pressure in the fire main.

-5.1.8.3 The foam concentrate shall be approved by the Register based on IMO circular MSC.1/Circ.1312.

-5.1.8.4 The values of the foam expansion and drainage time of the foam produced by the portable foam applicator unit shall not differ more than $\pm 10$ per cent of that determined in IMO circular MSC.1/Circ.1312.

-5.1.8.5 The portable foam applicator unit shall be designed to withstand clogging, ambient temperature changes, vibration, humidity, shock, impact and corrosion normally encountered on ships.
+- 5.1.8.1 A portable foam applicator unit shall consist of a foam nozzle/branch pipe, either of a self-inducing type or in combination with a separate inductor, capable of being connected to the fire main by a fire hose, together with a portable tank containing at least 20 I of foam concentrate and at least one spare tank of foam concentrate of the same capacity. - 5.1.8.2 The nozzle/branch pipe and inductor shall be capable of producing effective foam suitable for extinguishing an oil fire, at a foam solution supply rate of at least 200 l/min at the nominal pressure in the fire main. - 5.1.8.3 The foam concentrate shall be approved by the Register based on IMO circular MSC.1/Circ.1312. - 5.1.8.4 The values of the foam expansion and drainage time of the foam produced by the portable foam applicator unit shall not differ more than ± 10 % of that determined in IMO circular MSC.1/Circ.1312. - 5.1.8.5 The portable foam applicator unit shall be designed to withstand clogging, ambient temperature changes, vibration, humidity, shock, impact and corrosion normally encountered on ships.

-5.1.8.6 The portable foam applicator units shall be located near hydrants.

-5.1.9 Portable fire extinguishers shall be of type and design approved by the Register taking into account the IMO Guidelines (refer to IMO resolution A.951(23)) and shall comply with the following requirements:

-.1 no fire extinguishing medium shall be used which, either by itself or under anticipated conditions of application, would give offitoxic gases in amounts dangerous to human health;

-.2 fire extinguishers shall have safety devices preventing the pressure therein to rise above permissible limits; .3 for 100 per cent of the first ten fire extinguishers and 50 per cent of the remaining fire extinguishers capable of being recharged onboard shall be provided with spare chargers.
-A total of not more than 60 per cent of spare charges of the total number of fire extinguishers are required.
-Instructions for recharging shall be available on board;

-.4 for fire extinguishers which cannot be recharged onboard, additional portable fire extinguishers of the same quantity, type, capacity and number, as determined in 5.1.9.3 above, shall be provided in lieu of spare charges;

-.5 fire extinguishers shall be mounted in special brackets of quick-detachable type at places easily visible and accessible in case of fire, and in such a way that their serviceability is not impaired by the weather, vibration and other external factors.
+- 5.1.8.6 The portable foam applicator units shall be located near hydrants. - 5.1.9 Portable fire extinguishers shall be of type and design approved by the Register taking into account the IMO Guidelines (refer to IMO resolution A.951(23)) and shall comply with the following requirements: - .1 no fire extinguishing medium shall be used which, either by itself or under anticipated conditions of application, would give off toxic gases in amounts dangerous to human health: - .2 fire extinguishers shall have safety devices preventing the pressure therein to rise above permissible limits; - .3 for 100 % of the first ten fire extinguishers and 50 % of the remaining fire extinguishers capable of being recharged onboard shall be provided with spare chargers.
+No more than 6 pieces of spare charges of the total number of fire extinguishers are required; - .4 for fire extinguishers which cannot be recharged onboard, additional portable fire extinguishers of the same quantity, type, capacity and number, as determined in 5.1.9.3 above, shall be provided in lieu of spare charges; - .5 fire extinguishers shall be mounted in special brackets of quick-detachable type at places easily visible and accessible in case of fire, and in such a way that their serviceability is not impaired by the weather, vibration and other external factors.